 I love Pixar.
 Despite the fact that a few of their recent non-sequels were not the moon shots that their first seven or so films were (ahem, “The Good Dinosaur”), they’re still, pound for pound, the best movie studio on the planet.
 And I was really excited for “Inside Out,” despite its similarity to the early ‘90s Fox sitcom “Herman’s Head,” something my brother and I watched every week because a) we didn’t have cable, b) it was too late in the evening to plug in the guitars, and c) it followed “The Simpsons,” and “Simpsons” voice actors Hank Azaria and Yeardley Smith were in the cast.
 It was the path of least resistance.

 The comparisons between “Inside Out” and “Herman’s Head” begin and end with the idea of each emotion being represented by a person.
-“Inside Out” digs much, much deeper into how the mind works, whereas “Herman’s Head” was more interested in giving Herman a forum to express his lustful thoughts (this was a Fox show, remember), only to call him a pussy when he didn’t act on them.
-I could be wrong about that last part; that’s what my memory tells me, and honestly, I can’t be bothered to do any more research to find out.
+“Inside Out” digs much, much deeper into how the mind works, whereas “Herman’s Head” was more interested in giving Herman a forum to express his lustful thoughts (this was a Fox show, remember), only to call him weak when he didn’t act on them.

 “Inside Out” was directed by Pete Docter, who has directed Pixar’s three most heartfelt films to date (“Monsters, Inc.” and “Up” being the other two).
 I interviewed Docter just before “Up” came out, and I affectionately called him a bastard for making me cry during the brilliant montage of Carl and Ellie.
 He laughed, and took it as the compliment that it was, because neither of us can imagine that anything will supplant this as the greatest four minutes of Pixar’s existence.